shreya9991/web-scraping/README.md

-# web-scraping
-contains the code to scrap sites using python .
+# Instructions to use  GOOGLE SCHOLAR scrapper.